-Chispa is a roving art cart the size of a parade float.
-Wherever Chispa appears in Southeast San Francisco she shares art, music and performances by Southeast SF artists.
+Wherever Chispa appears in Southeast San Francisco you’ll find art, music and performances by Southeast SF artists.
 Chispa is a cross-cultural pollinator building connections between the Bayview/Hunters Point, The Excelsior, The Portola and Visitacion Valley.
 Sometimes Chispa events spread out on blankets for storytelling and neighborhood games, sometimes she broadcasts poetry, music and soundscapes.
-Paintings and drawings are displayed on board Chispa.
+Prints by Southeast San Francisco are displayed on board Chispa.
+All of them are available for trade.

 We trade your art for our art!
-If you trade us a drawing, poem, story, song lyrics or recipe that you’ve created, you can choose from any of the work in the Southeast San Francisco Artists Portfolio.
-Chose prints by Juan Fuentes, Amy Diaz-Infante, George Harry Crampton Glassanos, Kaiya Canja Wong Jones, Sarah A. Smith, Charles Dabo or Anne Seeman, who are just some of the multi-generational artists whose work is ready for trade.
+If you make us a drawing, poem, story, song lyrics or recipe, you can trade us for any of the prints in the Southeast San Francisco Artists Portfolio.
+Choose prints by Juan Fuentes, Amy Diaz-Infante, George Harry Crampton Glassanos, Kaiya Canja Wong Jones, Sarah A. Smith, Charles Dabo or Anne Seeman, who are just some of the multi-generational artists whose work is ready for trade.
+And we’ll be adding new visual artists this year.
+We’ve also commissioned a two hour musical track by Southeast SF musicians, come listen while you draw or write.
 We want to build a collective cultural life in Southeast San Francisco with you!

 Chispa launched in August 2019 at the Peace & Unity Festival at the Visitacion Valley Greenway, Dr. Loco aka José Cuellar Phd opened up the event by calling on the four directions.
 Dueto Arte played their beautiful tunes.
 Chispa displayed the botanical prints of Anne Seeman and the dioramas of Kate Connell and Oscar Melara.